BrawnyVolt/Portfolio/README.md

 ## Description

-A page chronicalling my journey to become a competant programmer.
+A page chronicling my journey to become a competent programmer.

 ## Getting Started